 I think my oldest daughter’s review summed it up best, “I liked how the hotel was decorated, it was a fun place to stay!
 The people that worked there were friendly and talked to me like I was a person.
 I also liked the cocoa in the lobby, and the goldfish in the room for a friend.”
 Upon request, a gold fish friend will be in your room to greet you and keep you company.

-Disclaimer: Hotel Monaco Portland provided me and my family with a night stay for our hotel review.
+Disclaimer: Hotel Monaco Portland provided a night stay for our hotel review.
 The opinions and experiences are my own.